Patri22k/portfolio/README.md

 Even though I like poems 🖋️, I'm not that poetic 🎭,
 This rhyme's AI-made—props to ChatGPT, synthetic! 🤖💡
 This all I wrote surely is true 🧐,
-Who's gonna care in Mc Drive-through? 🍔🚗🎧
+Who's gonna care in MC Drive-through? 🍔🚗🎧